PSST-Challenge/psstdata/readme/test/README.md

 The contents of this data pack are organized as follows:

 ### The `./audio` directory

 The "audio" directory contains sub-directories for the BNT and VNT naming tasks (see task description for more details)

 - Within each task directory, there is a subdirectory for each session (e.g. "elman11a")
 - Within each session directory, there is a .wav file for each test item (e.g. "elman11a-BNT01-house.wav")
 - The naming scheme is consistent across instances, but not all items are present for all speakers
-  - The audio files are mono audio recordings in standard PCM format, at a sampling rate of 16 kHz and a bitrate of 256
+- The audio files are mono audio recordings in standard PCM format, at a sampling rate of 16 kHz and a bitrate of 256 kb/s
-  - Within each task directory, there is a subdikb/s

 ### The `./asr_test.tsv` file